danny-tdf/project-pegasus/README.md

 * Configure your settings.
 * Manage your scripts and edit them.
-* User friendly command line for toggling your scripts and manage your web interface.
+* User friendly command line for toggling your scripts and managing your web interface.

 _For more examples, please refer to the [Documentation](https://fantasy.cat/forums/index.php?threads/project-pegasus.6272/)_